grdw/grdw/_posts/2026-01-27-how-tiny-can-you-make-a-website-part-2.md

 - How to enable SSL on Tiny Core Linux
 - How to firewall
-- How to encoporate this into my Jekyll blog
+- How to incorporate this into my Jekyll blog